BerndiVader/MythicMobsExtension/README.md

 drop2pieces:
   Skills:
   - dropinventory{item="material=DIRT,amount=1,where=HAND";pieces=2} @trigger ~onInteract

+dropAll:
+  Skills:
+  - dropinventory{item="material=ANY,amount=64,where=ANY";pieces=41} @trigger ~onDamaged
 ```

-Will drop 2 dirt regardless the item is in an stack or there are just two single dirtstacks in the inventory.
+First example drop 2 dirt regardless the item is in an stack or there are just two single dirtstacks in the inventory.
+The second example
+drop the inventory entirely because of where & material = any, amount is atleast a stack and pieces = 41 (max slots of a player)